storj/docs/app/(docs)/dcs/pricing/legacy/page.md

 | **Egress Bandwidth** | Bytes     | GB           | Total Volume  | $0.007 per GB                | Bandwidth is calculated based on bytes downloaded, including long-tail elimination-related bandwidth. |
 | **Segments**         | Segments  | Segment Hour | Segment Month | $0.0000088 per Segment Month | Segment usage depends on storage and file sizes.
 The default minimum size per segment is 64MB. |

-For bject storage, billing is aggregated at the **project** level.
+For object storage, billing is aggregated at the **project** level.
 Within a project, usage is tracked at the bucket level and aggregated for invoicing to the project.

 The following sections describe how charges are calculated for each type of service.